 Here’s some photos I took of graffiti in Montreal.
-I’ve divided it into six categories: creepy graffiti, angry graffiti, defacement of politicians’ campaign signs graffiti, cool graffiti, anarchic graffiti, and of course, Panda graffiti.
+I’ve divided them into six categories: creepy graffiti, angry graffiti, defacement of politicians’ campaign signs graffiti, cool graffiti, anarchic graffiti, and of course, panda graffiti.

 A dog licking Spongebob Squarepants.

 Would you go down this alley?

 A boy wearing Mickey Mouse ears and with his legs chopped off.
 He also has a CCTV camera stuck in his eye.
 This kid’s going places.

 This door is disappointed in you.

-I appreciate its sentiment, but this graffiti creeps me out as well.
+I appreciate its sentiment, but this graffiti creeps me out.